Frank Gaffney

-Frank J. Gaffney Jr. (born April 5, 1953) is an American defense policy analyst and founder of the Center for Security Policy (CSP).
-He founded the CSP in 1988, serving as its president until 2023, and thereafter as executive chairman.
+Frank J. Gaffney Jr. (born April 5, 1953) is an American military policy analyst, and founder of the Center for Security Policy (CSP) think tank in Washington, D.C.
+Gaffney founded the CSP in 1988, serving as its president until 2023, and thereafter as executive chairman.
 In the 1970s and 1980s, he worked for the federal government in multiple posts, including as Deputy Assistant Secretary of Defense for Nuclear Forces and Arms Control Policy from 1983 to 1987, and seven months as Acting Assistant Secretary of Defense for International Security Affairs during the Reagan administration.
 He was awarded the Department of Defense Medal for Distinguished Public Service in 1987.
 In later years, he has been described as an anti-Muslim conspiracy theorist.

 Early life and education

 Gaffney was born in Pittsburgh, Pennsylvania in 1953 to Virginia Gaffney (née Reed) and Frank J. Gaffney.
 His father was a classical music aficionado and long-time partner at the law firm of Thorp, Reed & Armstrong, which was founded by his wife's father, Earl Reed; in 2013, it merged with Clark Hill PLC.
 Gaffney's grandfather, Joseph Gaffney, was a city solicitor in Philadelphia.
 In the early 20th century, as a known Catholic in Philadelphia, he faced opposition from nativist Protestant groups who alleged that Catholics were "gaining control of American institutions while rewriting the nation's history".

 Gaffney attended the Edmund A. Walsh School of Foreign Service at Georgetown University, where he graduated with a Bachelor of Science in Foreign Service in 1975.
 In 1978, he received an MA in International Studies from Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.